pepcape/NPGR003-24/04-Mandala/README.md

 ### Pilot projects
-If your mandala is drawn using `ImageSharp.Drawing` commands, you may find AI assistants to help you set up the project and learn how to use the drawing routines.
+If your mandala is drawn using `ImageSharp.Drawing` commands, you may find AI assistants helpful to set up the project and learn how to use the drawing routines.
 In fact, the next `05-Animation` task has a simple project using `ImageSharp.Drawing`.

-In the case of image-function based approaches, you can use the project from the `01-AllTheColors`, since all you need is to create an image from individual pixels.
+In the case of image-function based approaches, you can use the project from the `01-AllTheColors` task, since all you need is to create an image from individual pixels.

 ## Animation